 Harry's eyes darkened, his stance gaining a clear tension.
 "And the better our chances of Riddle finding out what we're doing."

 "Dumbledore left this to me.
 If he'd thought the Order could help, he would have told them," Harry said with a tone of finality.

 But Hermione could be equally stubborn, and she didn't take the hint and drop the subject.
 "He couldn't have foreseen everything.
 And we needn't assume that the Order would require specifics to be helpful, just a few questions about artefacts in general might lead us in the right direction."

 Hermione began to respond yet again and Ginny was done with the whole conversation.
 The two of them were going to circuitously argue for who knew how long, and they didn't need Ginny standing there to do it.
 She grabbed a scone and sat down next to Ron, who was also ignoring the clashing of his best friends in the background.

 "Feeling all right?" she asked him, wondering if his silence was a symptom of something more than fatigue.

 "Been better, but, haven't we all?" he said philosophically.

 "True."
 She pushed the crumbs from her scone around on the table with her fingers.
 "How do you think Bill and Fleur are getting along?
 It's been a bloody dreadful honeymoon."

 Ginny did remember the two blondes clashing on several occasions.
-"Fleur will keep clear of Lila if she knows what's good for her."
-Ginny couldn't imagine Lila tolerating much of Fleur's superciliousness, and she sort of wished she could be there to see it if Lila finally lost her temper with the part-Veela.
+"Fleur will mind Lila if she knows what's good for her."
+Ginny couldn't imagine Lila tolerating much of Fleur's superciliousness, and she sort of wished she could be there to see it if Lila finally lost her temper.
 "Too bad you won't be there to jump to her defence."